Death of Aristotelis Goumas

 The death of Aristotelis Goumas (Αριστοτέλης Γκούμας) took place on August 12, 2010, in Himarë, Albania, when the motorcycle of 37-year-old ethnic Greek shopkeeper Aristotelis Goumas was hit by a car driven by three Albanian men from Vlorë.
-According to eyewitnesses the death occurred after an altercation in Goumas' store, when the three men demanded that Goumas not speak to them in Greek in his own store, which Goumas refused.
+According to eyewitnesses the death occurred after an altercation in Goumas' store, when the three men demanded that Goumas not speak Greek in his own store, which Goumas refused.
 The suspects reportedly drove over the victim at least twice to make sure he was dead.

 The death sent shockwaves through the ethnic Greek community of Albania, and demonstrators blocked the main highway from Vlorë to Sarandë, which passes through the region.
 The event was reported by all major news outlets in both countries, and was strongly condemned by both the Greek and Albanian governments.
 Three suspects have been charged with murder and are awaiting trial.

 Incident

-On the morning of Thursday, August 12, 2010, three Albanian men from the town of Vlorë accosted Goumas in his store in the predominantly ethnic Greek town of Himarë, and demanded that he not speak to them in Greek according to eyewitnesses.
+On the morning of Thursday, August 12, 2010, three Albanian men from the town of Vlorë accosted Goumas in his store in the predominantly ethnic Greek town of Himarë, and demanded that he not speak Greek in his own store according to eyewitnesses.
 According to eyewitness reports, Goumas refused, resulting in an altercation.
 The three men then assaulted Goumas.
 Several hours later, as Goumas was leaving his store, patrons at the store saw the three men leave in a hurry.
 Suspecting something to be amiss, friends of the 37-year-old followed them and found Goumas a short distance outside the town lying bleeding on the pavement, his motorcycle bearing marks of a hit and run.
 According to police reports, the suspects had rammed Goumas' motorcycle with their Audi, injuring him fatally.
 The suspects reportedly drove over the victim twice, so as to make sure he was dead, then fled the scene.

 Reaction

-The death and lack of immediate police response sparked outrage throughout the predominantly ethnic Greek region of Himarë.
+The death and lack of immediate police response sparked outrage throughout the Greek community in Albania.